New Opportunity: Vice President & Chief Human Resources Officer

 Strategic Leadership & Culture

-• Lead the development and execution of the company’s enterprise-wide HR strategy in alignment with business objectives, operational needs, and long-term growth plans.
+• Lead the continued development and execution of the company’s enterprise-wide HR strategy in alignment with business objectives, operational needs, and long-term growth plans.

 • Serve as a trusted advisor to the CEO and executive leadership team on workforce planning, organizational effectiveness, leadership development, and employee relations.